apple/swift-embedded-examples/pico-blink-sdk/README.md

 - Make sure you have a recent nightly Swift toolchain that has Embedded Swift support.
 - Build and copy the program in the UF2 format to the Mass Storage device to trigger flashing the program into memory (after which the device will reboot and run the firmware):
-  - (determining your toolchain identifier is step 5 in this [matter tutorial](https://apple.github.io/swift-matter-examples/tutorials/swiftmatterexamples/setup-macos/))

 ``` console
 $ cd pico-blink-sdk